MichaelxPC/react-tasklist/README.md

 # react-tasklist

-This proyect is a TASK LIST made with react, you can add, delete a look for task!
+This proyect is a TASK LIST made with react, you can add, delete and look for task!

-Use this command for install nodeModules:
+command for dependecies nodeModules:

 npm install